tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 is used.

 The same unpacking logic is used in the entire proposed API.
-This allows you to write `std::uc::as_utf32(first, last)` in a generic context, without caring whether first and last are iterators to a sequence of UTF-8, UTF-16, or UTF-32.
-You also do not need to care about whether first and last are raw pointers, some other kind of iterator, or transcoding iterators.
-For example, if first is a `utf_32_to_8_iterator`, the resulting view will use `first.base()` for its begin-iterator.
+This allows you to write `r | std::uc::as_utf32` in a generic context, without caring whether `r` is a range of UTF-8, UTF-16, or UTF-32.
+You do not need to care about whether `r` is a common range or not.
+You also can ignore whether `r` is comprised of raw pointers, some other kind of iterator, or transcoding iterators.
+For example, if `r.begin()` is a `utf_32_to_8_iterator`, the resulting view will use `r.begin().base()` for its begin-iterator.

 Sometimes, an interface might accept any UTF-N iterator, and then transcode internally to UTF-32: